buke/quickjs-go/README.md

 Go bindings to QuickJS: a fast, small, and embeddable ES2020 JavaScript interpreter.

+**⚠️ This project is not ready for production use yet.
+Use at your own risk.
+APIs may change without notice.**

 ## Platform Support

 we prebuilt quickjs static library for the following platforms: